Best Crypto Exchanges in Nigeria

 How is Crypto Taxed in Nigeria?

-In Nigeria, gains from digital assets, including cryptocurrencies, are taxed under a new law introduced by the Buhari-led government in 2023, as part of amendments to the 2022 Finance Act.
+Gains from cryptocurrencies are taxed under a new law introduced by the Buhari-led government as part of amendments to the 2022 Finance Act.
 This legislation imposes a 10% tax on profits from digital assets.
+The Capital Gains Tax Act was amended to include “digital assets” after “debt,” broadening the scope of taxable assets to include cryptocurrencies, NFTs and other tokenized assets.

 Bottom Line